GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 #### Finance Information

-In order to fully participate in the global market objectives of your company, you need information from Finance, particularly revenue and budget information.
+To fully participate in the global market objectives of your company, you need information from Finance, particularly revenue and budget information.
 You cannot establish ROI for products and languages without the revenue (Return) side.
 And you cannot assess the cost (Investment) side unless you have the company view of your budget and costs.
 Headcount is also a part of financial management of your organization.

 For example, in a product ROI analysis, the localization costs include both the percentage of headcount in your department allocated to the product as well as any external costs.
 But for your headcount, should you include only salary and benefits, or add in bonus, plus stock awards, plus facilities overhead?
 The answer is to know what your company does when it calculates the cost of a headcount.